-- Students participating in CTSO competitions will follow the base guidelines of UIL for No Pass No Play Regulations. - Constitutions/ Bylaws will be required for all CTSAs. - Meeting dates and minutes will be required for submission. - Area, local and district competitions are covered by fund raising activities.
+- Students participating in CTSO competitions will follow the base guidelines of UIL for No Pass No Play Regulations. - ☐ Constitutions/ Bylaws will be required for all CTSAs. - Meeting dates and minutes will be required for submission. - Area, local and district competitions are covered by fund raising activities. - State and national and international competitions will be offset with CTEfunds.